Billboard: Governance

-The Traffic Audit Bureau for Media Measurement Inc. (TAB) was established in 1933 as a non-profit organization whose historical mission has been to audit the circulation of out-of-home media in the United States.
+The Traffic Audit Bureau for Media Measurement Incorporated.
+(TAB Incorporated) was established in 1933 as a non-profit organization whose historical mission has been to audit the circulation of out-of-home media in the United States.
 TAB's role has expanded to lead and support other major out-of-home industry research initiatives.
 Governed by a tripartite board composed of advertisers, agencies, and media companies, the TAB acts as an independent auditor for traffic circulation in accordance with guidelines established by its board of directors.

 Similarly, in Canada, the Canadian Outdoor Measurement Bureau (COMB) was formed in 1965 as a non-profit organization independently operated by representatives composed of advertisers, advertising agencies, and members of the Canadian out-of-home advertising industry.
 COMB is charged with the verification of traffic circulation for the benefit of the industry and its users.